● Project to address climate change threats to natural and cultural heritage sites around the world

 Climate change impacts including flooding, heatwaves, and sea level rise can lead to damaged ecosystems and infrastructure, yet these impacts differ between locations and communities.
 The new Preserving Legacies: A Future for Our Past project will help communities share knowledge and create plans to safeguard their heritage sites and the values that these sites hold.
 The project’s initial scope comprises ten heritage sites around the world, many of which are a major source of economic resilience for communities.

-“With this new partnership between Manulife and the National Geographic Society, we will work together to increase access to heritage sites and transform conservation as a field to meet the challenges of a climate-changed world,” said Victoria Herrmann, National Geographic Explorer.
+partnership between Manulife and the National Geographic Society, we will work together to increase access to heritage sites and transform conservation as a field to meet the challenges of a climate-changed world,” said Victoria Herrmann, National Geographic Explorer.
 “Our ambitious approach to addressing the critical issues around climate change will lead to tangible protection of cultural heritage sites and meaningful community impact.”

 “As a health and wealth company with a 130-year history serving customers, colleagues, and communities across the globe it’s important we work to protect our environment and drive inclusive economic opportunities to create a more even playing field for all,” said Sarah Chapman, Global Chief Sustainability Officer, Manulife.
 “Through our partnership with National Geographic, we have an opportunity to equip communities throughout the world with the tools to better anticipate worsening climate impacts and safeguard the sites for the future.”